πŸ‡¨πŸ‡¦ Canada Wait: 18 wks vs πŸ‡¨πŸ‡³ Beijing: often days. Details β†’

 Tell us about your case and we'll confirm whether Beijing Jishuitan Hospital is the right fit, then arrange the appointment, bilingual escort and English report end-to-end.

-From $250 all-in (service + hospital fee combined).
+From $250 (service + hospital fee combined).
 Hospital portion paid at counter; our coordination fee paid in advance.

 Also compare